 - Remember the three-fold reveal that GRRM’s editor, Anne Groell, talks about?:Q: Anne, although you’re the envy of many a GRRM fan, do you ever wish you didn’t have to edit the books so that you could be surprised by them all at once along with the rest of us?Anne: No. As above, he doesn’t tell me a lot.
 He feels I am most effective at my job if I am surprised along with everyone else.
 And it is easier to tell when he’s overplaying a hand and revealing things too early if you don’t actually know going in what will happen.
 That said, now that I’ve realized his three-fold revelation strategy, I see it in play almost every time.
 The first, subtle hint for the really astute readers, followed later by the more blatant hint for the less attentive, followed by just spelling it out for everyone else.
 It’s a brilliant strategy, and highly effective.

-*Sidenote: I am aware that there is a green dragon and that is Cersei who us corrupting the green-tree rule of Westeros that belongs to the trees.
+*Sidenote: I am aware that there is a green dragon and that is Cersei/the Lannisters who are corrupting the green-tree rule of Westeros that “belongs” to the trees-nature-free folk hippies.
 Greenseeing means Enlightenment.
 While that is a related topic, it is not in the same realm as these two dragons being discussed here and now.
 Additionally, the same applies to the Frey’s who are the “Others” of the Riverlands as they sit in their Twin castles, etc…

 THE OLD DYNASTIES